 - In addition to the rights afforded to Registered Coaches in Good Standing as articulated in the Skate Canada Bylaws, all Registered Coaches in Good Standing are given the following privileges:

 Permission to use the Skate Canada logo in professional material (including but not limited to resumes, business cards, LinkedIn, etc.)

 - Permission to coach on Skate Canada ice

 Subject to the additional provisions of the Coach Accreditation Policy, permission to coach at Skate Canada sanctioned competitions

-- Due to the position of trust, failure to comply with the Skate Canada Professional Coach Membership Policy and the associated Procedure may result in disciplinary action such as limitation of privileges and/or termination of the Skate Canada Professional Coach Membership.
+- Due to the position of trust, failure to comply with the Skate Canada Coach Membership Policy and the associated Procedure may result in disciplinary action such as limitation of privileges and/or termination of the Skate Canada Coach Membership.
 A penalty fee may also apply.